Binghamton is a test-optional university (SAT/ACT scores not required)

-Binghamton supports SUNY's decision to temporarily suspend SAT/ACT standardized testing requirements for students applying for spring 2023, fall 2023 and spring 2024.
+Binghamton supports SUNY's decision to suspend SAT/ACT standardized testing requirements.
 For more details, review our Test-Optional FAQ page.

 If you would like to include ACT or SAT scores with your application, there are two ways that you can provide scores.

 - Send scores directly from the testing agency to Binghamton University.

 - Self-report and confirm scores using the SAT/ACT Info tab on your status checker.
 You can self-report multiple scores.
 Note: Athletes, international students and students living outside of the U.S. who wish to submit SAT/ACT scores must send official scores directly from the testing agency.

 If you self-reported scores and then enroll at Binghamton, you must submit official scores from the testing agency by May 15.

 Submitting false or inaccurate information will result in offers of admission being rescinded.

 - SAT reasoning test: Our SAT code is 2535.
 Contact College Board for more information

 - ACT: Our ACT code is 2956.
 Contact ACT for more information.

 Which test scores will be used?